phenotypic.abc_.ImageOperation#

 ImageOperation has four main subclass categories, each modifying different image components with different integrity guarantees:

-ImageOperation (this class) ├── ImageEnhancer │ └── Modifies ONLY image.enh_gray │ ├── GaussianBlur, CLAHE, RankMedianEnhancer, ... │ └── Use for: noise reduction, contrast, edge sharpening │ ├── ObjectDetector │ └── Modifies ONLY image.objmask and image.objmap │ ├── OtsuDetector, CannyDetector, RoundPeaksDetector, ... │ └── Use for: discovering and labeling colonies/particles │ ├── ObjectRefiner │ └── Modifies ONLY image.objmask and image.objmap │ ├── Size filtering, merging, removing objects │ └── Use for: cleaning up detection results │ └── ImageCorrector └── Modifies ALL image components ├── GridAligner, rotation, color correction └── Use for: general-purpose transformationsWhen to inherit from each subclass:
+ImageOperation (this class) ├── ImageEnhancer │ └── Modifies ONLY image.detect_mat │ ├── GaussianBlur, CLAHE, RankMedianEnhancer, ... │ └── Use for: noise reduction, contrast, edge sharpening │ ├── ObjectDetector │ └── Modifies ONLY image.objmask and image.objmap │ ├── OtsuDetector, CannyDetector, RoundPeaksDetector, ... │ └── Use for: discovering and labeling colonies/particles │ ├── ObjectRefiner │ └── Modifies ONLY image.objmask and image.objmap │ ├── Size filtering, merging, removing objects │ └── Use for: cleaning up detection results │ └── ImageCorrector └── Modifies ALL image components ├── GridAligner, rotation, color correction └── Use for: general-purpose transformationsWhen to inherit from each subclass:

 ImageEnhancer: You only modify

-image.enh_gray(enhanced grayscale).
+image.detect_mat(detection matrix).
 Originalimage.rgbandimage.grayare protected by integrity checks.
 Typical use: preprocessing before detection.ObjectDetector: You analyze image data and produce only

 image.objmask(binary mask) andimage.objmap(labeled object map).
 Input image data is protected.
 Typical use: colony detection, particle finding.ObjectRefiner: You edit the mask and map (filtering, merging, removing).
 Input image data is protected.
 Typical use: post-detection cleanup.